frankliu197/Git-tutorial/GIT.md

 **Staging and Unstaging:**

 Git tracks all changes in tracked files as one of two statuses: staged and unstaged :

 Staged changes are batched to be saved the next time git performs a commit, and will be part of your changed history.

-An Unstaged change is a change where git will not save on the next commit, and will not be saved in your change history.
+Unstaged changes are changes where git will not save on the next commit, and will not be saved in your change history.

-Staging is used so you can choose which files save in a certain commit.
+Staging is used so you can choose which changes to save in a certain commit.

 <img src="commit with staging.png">
 **Working with tracking and staging**